 7 essential garden tools to make your gardening life really easy

-Just invest in good quality versions of the seven essential garden tools, then build up others gradually as you need them.
+Invest in good quality versions of the 7 essential garden tools.
+Then build up more useful tools gradually as you find you need them.

 And if you haven’t had a good tool sort-out recently, now is the time to winkle trowels out of trugs, scrabble in the backs of shelves for secateurs, rootle around in the potting shed for hand forks and search all your nooks and crannies for stray gardening gloves.

 They need their annual clean-up.
-And it’s time to chuck those bent forks and dinky little painted trowels, and get yourself a set of garden tools that really work.
+And it’s time to chuck those bent forks and dinky little painted trowels.
+Get yourself a set of garden tools that really work.

-Within these seven tools, there are options.
-Many gardeners have several sizes of each, but that’s probably not always necessary if you are a middle-sized gardener (especially if you pay for some professional gardening help as professionals usually bring their own tools.)
+Within these seven essential garden tools, there are options.
+Many gardeners have several sizes of each, but that’s probably not always necessary if you have a middle-sized garden.
+And if you have a professional gardener, they usually bring their own tools.
+Find out more about finding the perfect gardener for your garden here.

 When it comes to secateurs, don’t buy the cheapest.
-I’ve had my Felco secateurs for over 20 years (they’re in the link at the end of the post).
+I bought a pair of Felco secateurs over 30 years ago.
+And I still use them.
 Other cheaper secateurs have driven me mad – their springs go, their handles loosen…

 The best shears I’ve ever handled are my Niwaki shears.
-From around £70, they’re not cheap but so easy to use.
+They cost from around £70, they’re not cheap but so easy to use.
 Spending so much on them makes me treat them reverently – I certainly don’t leave these sprawled on a damp lawn just because I’ve had to rush in to answer the phone.

 So what else is worth buying?